-AMERA International, formerly AMERA UK, or Africa and Middle East Refugee Assistance was founded as a UK Charity in January 2003 (Charity No. 1098788) to provide pro bono legal aid for refugees in countries where such services are non-existent or limited and where legal representation might assist them in actualizing their rights.
-Prior to this, AMERA Egypt, had been established and, before its closure in 2014 went on to become the foremost refugee legal aid organization in Egypt.
-Its work continues through the Egyptian Foundation for Refugee Rights (EFRR) and St Andrew’s Refugee Services (StARS).
+AMERA International (formerly AMERA UK / Africa and Middle East Refugee Assistance) was founded as a UK Charity in January 2003 (Charity No. 1098788) to support and provide pro bono legal aid for refugees in countries where such services are non-existent or limited and where legal representation might assist them in actualizing their rights.
+AMERA was established following many years of research in Africa and the Mediterranean region by its founding members who witnessed at first hand the often appalling conditions in which most refugees live, and the failure of states to protect them.

-Legal aid – especially in status determination – is the right of all refugees.
-That right has too often been neglected or denied.
-Legal assistance is essential in order to help asylum seekers win recognition as refugees.
-The post 9/11 world is one of increasing restrictions on asylum, narrowing immigration policies and growing sentiments of xenophobia and suspicion, not to mention the government measures enacted and implemented today in the name of enhanced security.
-The need for pro bono representation in the global the South, is more urgent than ever.
+Across the world, there are increasing restrictions on asylum, narrowing immigration policies and growing sentiments of xenophobia and suspicion, not to mention the government measures enacted and implemented today in the name of enhanced security.
+The need for free of charge high quality legal aid for refugees is more urgent than ever.